daizutabi/ivory/docs/index.md

 ## Task for multiple runs

-Ivory implements special run type called **Task** which controls multiple nested runs.
+Ivory implements a special run type called **Task** which controls multiple nested runs.
 A task is useful for parameter search or cross validation.

 ```python
 task = client.create_task('torch')
 task
 ```

 The `Task` class has two methods to generate multiple runs: `prodcut()` and `chain()`.
 These two methods have the same functionality as [`itertools`](https://docs.python.org/3/library/itertools.html) of Python starndard library.
-Let's try cross validation.
+Let's try to perform cross validation.

 ```python
 runs = task.product(fold=range(4), verbose=0, epochs=3)